muratk3n/thirdwave/en/README.md

 ---

-Not enough.
 YT content is just too fragmented to create a digital school with.
 For every country / language, lecturer need to be identified, for each subject, get a content creator / programmer assigned to, and have them generate a course.

 "But Feynman videos are on YouTube now, they are also many other good teachers on vid.
 Can't students just go to YouTube?"